AkankshaNichrelay/letsRust/notes/genericstrailtslifetimes.md

 Generics, traits and lifetimes are all ways to reduce code duplication.

 Generics allow us to abstract concrete type to reduce code duplication.
 Your program doesn't take a performance hit as compiler actually does the duplication for you at compile time.
+(Static distpatch)

 Traits allow us to define a shared behavior (a set of methods that are shared) across different types.